How to Identify and Care for a Cinnamon Cockatiel: A Guide

 Identifying a Cinnamon Cockatiel

 Cinnamon cockatiels are a beautiful variation of the grey cockatiel, with their brown pigment replacing the standard grey.
 This gives them a soft, warm appearance that is both striking and endearing.
 The cinnamon coloring is a sex-linked recessive mutation, which can make it a bit more challenging to sex cockatiels of this variety.
 Typically, males will have a bright yellow face without the yellow barring found on the tail and wings of females after their first molt.
+In comparison, normal cinnamon cockatiels also exhibit these visual cues, as the cinnamon mutation does not affect the visual indicators for identifying the sex of the bird.

 The Unique Markings of Cinnamon Cockatiels